flutter/website/src/docs/codelabs/layout-basics.md

 * `CrossAxisAlignment.start`<br>
-  Children are aligned at the start of the `Row`'s vertical space (by default, the top is considered to be the start, though you can change that via the `verticalDirection` propert).
+  Children are aligned at the start of the `Row`'s vertical space (by default, the top is considered to be the start, though you can change that via the `verticalDirection` property).

 * `CrossAxisAlignment.end`<br>
   Children are aligned at the end of the `Row`'s